This chapter was originally meant for the 3rd annual International Day of Femslash

 "We call them demons," Buffy told her.
 "Vampires, that kind of thing."

-"We suffered ninety percent casualties," he said, leaning against the banister.
+"We suffered ninety-five percent casualties," he said, leaning against the banister.

 "It's classified," Miller said.